oljq/budgeting_app/README.md

 *only available for Android*
 • Download .apk fail from apk folder
 • Transfer file to your phone
-• Open the fileand follow prompt to install
+• Open the file and follow prompt to install

 Future Improvements
 • Better date handling